aiven/devportal/docs/products/cassandra/reference/cassandra-metrics-datadog.rst

 Get a metrics list for your service
 -----------------------------------

-The list of Aiven for Apache Cassandra metrics avialable in Datadog corresponds to the list of metrics available for the open-source Apache Cassandra and can be checked in `Metrics <https://docs.datadoghq.com/integrations/cassandra/#metrics>`_.
+The list of Aiven for Apache Cassandra metrics available in Datadog corresponds to the list of metrics available for the open-source Apache Cassandra and can be checked in `Metrics <https://docs.datadoghq.com/integrations/cassandra/#metrics>`_.

 Related reading
 ---------------